ptc-iot-sharing/ThingworxDemoWebpackWidget/README.md

 │   │   │   file2.js           // javascript file in ES2015 with module
 │   │   │   ...
-│   └───styles        // folder for css styles that you can import into your app using require statements │   └───images        // folder for resources that are copied over to the development extension.
+│   └───styles        // folder for css styles that you can import into your app using require statements │   └───images        // folder for image resources you are statically including using require statements │   └───static        // folder for resources that are copied over to the development extension.
 Think of folder of images that you referece only dynamicaly
 └───build         // temporary folder used during compilation └───zip               // location of the built extension
 ```